This is our 1Zpresso JX review.

 Here it’s the thing.
 While many users praise the JX versatility, other grinders by 1Zpresso can offer superior performance at a similar price.
 Namely, the 1Zpresso JX-pro and, more recently, the 1Zpresso J-Max, which seem to be the top choice of hand grinders for espresso.

-But, if you’re considering the 1Zpresso JX for different brewing devices, it’s still one of the best options out there.
+But, if you’re considering the 1Zpresso JX for different brewing devices, it’s still one of the best options.
 It’s pretty versatile, and if you have an espresso machine with a pressurized portafilter, you might not find any objections against it.
-For all these reasons, we picked it as one of the best hand grinders.
+We picked it as one of the best hand grinders for all these reasons.

 Is 1Zpresso a good brand?